chef/chef-web-docs/content/ctl_chef_client.md

     **Specify a policy**

-    Use this option to use policy files by specifying a JSON file that contains the following settings:
+    Use this option to use Policyfiles by specifying a JSON file that contains the following settings:

     <table>